HuiduRep: A Robust Self-Supervised Framework for Learning Neural Representations from Extracellular Recordings: Method

-To generate input views, several augmentation strategies are employed to the original spike waveforms.
+Inspired by CEED, several augmentation strategies are employed to the original spike waveforms to generate input views.
 These include: (1) Voltage and temporal jittering, which introduces small perturbations in both voltage amplitude and timing; (2) Channel cropping, where a random subset of channels is selected to create partial views of the original waveforms; (3) Collision, where noisy spikes are overlapped onto the original waveforms to simulate spike collisions; and (4) Noise, where temporally correlated noise is added to the waveforms to generate noised views.
 This Noise method is employed only for generating \textit{View 1}, enhancing the robustness and performance of the DAE.
 The detailed view augmentation strategy is provided in the supplementary material.

 During inference, HuiduRep uses the encoder from the contrastive learning branch to extract representations of input spikes for downstream tasks.
 In certain cases, the DAE can be optionally applied before the encoder to further enhance the overall performance of the model.